 - We must have clear policies and procedures for reporting, acting-upon and following-up safeguarding concerns, which are monitored and regularly reviewed to identify learning and/or implications for policy and practice.

 - It is right to insist upon high standards in safeguarding practice from all of our partners.

-- Learning, sharing and creating networks to champion best practice is beneficial for all children, young people and adults at risk as well as our staff and volunteers
+- Learning, sharing and creating networks to champion best practice is beneficial for all children, young people and adults at risk as well as our staff and volunteers.

 - Our safeguarding policy and related documents should be publicly available.

-5.1 Principles of reporting concerns (the 5 Rs)
+Principles of best practice (the 6 Rs)

-- Recognise concerns that a child or adult is being harmed or might be at risk of harm
+- Recognise concerns that a child or adult is being harmed or might be at risk of harm.

-- Respond appropriately to a child or adult who is telling you what is happening to them
+- Respond appropriately to a child or adult who is telling you what is happening to them.

-- passing on concerns.
-Timescales noted are the maximum allowed and nothing should prevent a more speedy response if this is required
+- Record the concerns appropriately and any subsequent action taken; ensure there is no delay in passing on concerns.
+Timescales noted are the maximum allowed and nothing should prevent a more speedy response if this is required.

 However, in order to ensure all concerns or allegations are handled appropriately, YoungMinds has a number of designated positions and specific job roles.
 These are outlined below: